Destiny 2: Vault Updates

 Introduction

-The need for filters and improved sorting was made clearer after The Edge of Fate’s release, which introduced more armor and weapon characteristics, such as gear Tier and armor Archetypes.
+The need for robust filtering and sorting was apparent after The Edge of Fate, which introduced additional item characteristics, such as Gear Tier and Armor Archetypes.

 Release Info and Feature Goals